 Anthos Service Mesh is powered by Istio, a highly configurable and powerful open source service mesh platform, with tools and features that enable industry best practices.
 Anthos Service Mesh is deployed as a uniform layer across your entire infrastructure.
 Service developers and operators can use its rich feature set without making changes to application code.

 Architecturally, a service mesh consists of one or more control planes and a data plane.
 The service mesh monitors all traffic through a proxy.
 On Kubernetes, the proxy is deployed by a sidecar pattern to the microservices in the mesh.
-On Virtual Machines (VMs), the proxy is installed on the VM.
 This pattern decouples application or business logic from network functions, and enables developers to focus on the features that the business needs.
 Service meshes also let operations teams and development teams decouple their work from one another.

 How can Anthos Service Mesh help me?